Saffron in Pregnancy: Benefits, Side Effects & More

 Saffron is believed to boost appetite and help with digestion.
 However, you should consult your OB-GYN and dietitian before consuming saffron during pregnancy.

 Consuming saffron during the second trimester is recommended and considered safe, mainly from the fifth month onwards.
-Healthcare providers should instruct expecting mothers on when to consume saffron during pregnancy so that they consume it in the right amounts.
+Healthcare providers should instruct expecting mothers on when to consume saffron during pregnancy, ensuring they consume it in the correct amounts.

 Eating saffron during pregnancy increases body heat, which raises the frequency of uterine contractions.
 Having it at night is ill-advised, as your body will be running many processes during this time.